 Collect Calls-The charges on twonumber toll calls may be made against the telephone called, provided that the charges are accepted at that telephone.
-Requests to have the charges collected at the called telephone should be made when the call is given in this way should be made when the to the operator.
+Requests to have the charges collected at the called telephone should be made when the call is given to the operator.

-TELEPHONE INFORMATION (Continued)
+TELEPHONE INFORMATION-(Continued)